 |Financial Year:||01.01. - 31.12.|

 |Custodian Fee p.a.:||0,100 %|

 10% of the unit value development, provided the unit value at the end of the settlement period is higher than the highest unit value at the end of the previous settlement periods of the last 5 years [High Water Mark Principle].
 The settlement period begins on 1 January and ends on 31 December of a calendar year.
 Payment is made at the end of the accounting period.
 For further details, see the sales prospectus.

-Best fund in the category "Mixed Fund Global Flexible" in Germany
+Best Fund in the category "Mixed Fund Global Flexible" in Switzerland

 Performance in Percent

 Risk metrics (04/12/2023)

 |Value at Risk (99% / 20 days):||-6,18 %|

 |Correlation (1 years):||-|

 |Treynor Ratio (1 years):||-|